-The pet bird population continues to rise and wild game birds fanciers love bird.
-The Wild Game Birds Manual is packed with expert advice on raising, feeding, care, diseases and breeding game birds.
+The pet bird population continues to rise and waterfowl and wading birds fanciers love bird.
+The Waterfowl And Wading Birds Manual is packed with expert advice on keeping, feeding and caring for waterfowl and wading birds.

-This is an essential primer for the newcomer to wild game birds and a classic to add to any birds lover's collection.
+This is an essential primer for the newcomer to waterfowl and wading birds and a classic to add to any birds lover's collection.
 Whether you are just starting out or already have a few years of experience, this manual puts a wealth of information at your fingertips.

 When Edith met a cheeky young lyrebird on her garden path, she could not guess that he would one day be known as A Miracle of the Dandenongs.
 Soon, James the lyrebird was singing and dancing for Edith, mimicking the birdsongs and other sounds that echoed through the bush.
 Word of their friendship spread and people travelled from near and far to film and record James.
 But with people came change ...
 This true story, retold by Jackie Kerin and beautifully illustrated by Peter Gouldthorpe, celebrates a remarkable friendship between a gardener and one of Australias most extraordinary birds.